-- When you scroll down, table headers replaces the regular column headers and becomes visible all the time.
-But a standard range does not show the headers anymore and make it difficult for the users to read data.
+- When you scroll down, table headers replace the regular column headers and become visible all the time.
+But a standard range does not show the headers anymore and makes it difficult for the users to read data.

 - Within a table in the lower right corner of the lower right cell contains a small control that you can click and drag to extend the table’s size, either horizontally or vertically.

 - If you enter a formula in a cell in the column of a table, the formula is copied to all the cells in that column.

 - Table supports structured references which we shall discuss in great detail in a later post.